asr2210/DI-tector-accessory-scripts/README.md

 **dvganalysis_sample.R** is an R script which creates plots from the data in **countsdata.txt**.
 All labels are specific to the Ebola project, so **dvganalysis_sample.R** should only be used as a guide or template, not as-written.

 DI-tector only takes in single reads, not paired-end reads.
-If analyzing paired-end data, one can either run each read file of a pair individually and use the two as replicates, or merge the reads using **mergereads.sh**.
+If analyzing paired-end data, one can either run each read file of a pair individually and use the two as replicates, or merge the reads using **merge_reads.sh**.
+The latter requires downloading BBMerge.